Welcome

 I’m a PhD candidate in Economics at Universitat Pompeu Fabra (UPF) in Barcelona, Spain.

-I am on the 2025/2026 academic job market.
+I am on the 2025/2026 job market.

 Job Market Paper